Isoheptane/isoheptane.github.io/content/posts/uki-linux-boot/index.en.md

 - `.initrd` contains initramfs and CPU microcodes
 - `.splash` contains splash screen image

-There are also segements that are not used in my UKI such as `.cmdline`, which contains embedded kernel parameters.
+There are also segments that are not used in my UKI such as `.cmdline`, which contains embedded kernel parameters.

-### systemd-stub 与 UKI 创建
+### systemd-stub and UKI Creation
 Just like UEFI Boot Stub in EFISTUB, [systemd-stub](https://www.freedesktop.org/software/systemd/man/systemd-stub.html) implemented similar functionality.
-They will be exectued first, load kernel and related resources, then boot Linux kernel. systemd-stub provides **executable EFI file with only the part of UEFI Boot Stub**, they are used as empty templates.
+They will be executed first, load kernel and related resources, then boot Linux kernel. systemd-stub provides **executable EFI file with only the part of UEFI Boot Stub**, they are used as empty templates.

-When UKI is booted, systemd-stub will load Linux kernel from ELF formatted Linux kernel in `.linux` segment, initramfs and microcodes from `.initrd` segment, kernel parameters from `.cmdline`, etc. We can **make an UKI by adding PE segements into empty templates**.
+When UKI is booted, systemd-stub will load Linux kernel from ELF formatted Linux kernel in `.linux` segment, initramfs and microcodes from `.initrd` segment, kernel parameters from `.cmdline`, etc. We can **make an UKI by adding PE segments into empty templates**.

 [mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) and [dracut](https://wiki.archlinux.org/title/Dracut) can not only create initramfs but also create UKI.
 Next, I will demonstrate how to create UKI using mkinitcpio.